utz82/tiatune/readme.txt

 ===========

 - 100% CPU time used, cannot render graphics at the same time as playing music
-- fairly large player (523 bytes with demo music, was 1147 bytes)
+- fairly large player (520 bytes with demo music, was 1147 bytes)
-- no support for AUDC waveforms 2, 3 (yet)
+- no support for AUDC waveform 2 (yet)

 The TIAtune source is designed to be assembled with the ACME cross-assembler.